With the stylish and feature-rich new Honda Grazia, Honda hopes to capture a larger share of the 125cc scooter segment.

-Consider this for calculation, scooter sales have grown by 14 percent in the last five years and it is showing no signs of slowing down.
-While the overall numbers may be on the rise, the 125cc class of scooters isn’t gaining as much traction as the segment and contributes to only nine percent of overall scooter sales currently.
-With people demanding more style and power from commuters too, Honda believes that there is a lot of potential in the 125cc scooter segment waiting to be captured and that is where the Grazia comes in.
-But the launch of this new scooter brings a lot of questions with it.
-With the Activa 125 already on sale, where does the Grazia fit in?
-Will the new model cannibalise sales of its sibling?
-We took the new Honda Grazia for a quick spin to find the answers to such critical questions.
+Scooter sales have grown by 14 percent in the last five years, and they’re showing no signs of slowing down.
+The 125cc class of scooters, however, contributes to just nine percent of overall scooter sales.
+But with people demanding more style and power from their commuters, Honda believes that there’s a lot of potential in the 125cc scooter class – and that’s where the Grazia comes in.
+But the launch of the Grazia also raises its fair share of questions.
+With the Activa 125 already on sale, where does the Grazia fit in – and will it cannibalise sales of its sibling?
+We took the new Honda Grazia for a quick spin to find some answers.

-Honda says that they want to target the Grazia towards the youth and their intention shows in its design.
+Honda says that they want to target the Honda Grazia towards the youth, and this intention is evident in its design.
 The sharp lines on the front fascia and the side panels make the Grazia look modern and sporty.
-The V-shaped headlight, the split grab rails and the exhaust are some other design elements that we loved.
+The V-shaped headlight, the split grab rails and the exhaust are some of the design elements that really caught our attention.
 The taillight, however, doesn't look as chic as the front.
-The top-of-the-line Grazia that we rode also came fitted with the same five-spoke alloy wheels as the Activa 125, but are finished in black.
+The top-of-the-line Honda Grazia that we rode also came fitted with the same five-spoke alloy wheels as the Activa 125 – although they’re finished in black.

 Apart from style, the Grazia brings with it a lot of segment-first features.
 It has as many as eight LEDs up front – two for the low beam, two more for the high beam and four for position lamps.
-The position lights get lit on turning the ignition on while the low beam illuminates when you thumb-start the scooter.
-Our ride of the Grazia was during the day so we can’t quite judge the headlight, but with this kind of hardware, it promises to be the best among all scooters - not just in its class.
-The Grazia also the comes with an all-digital instrumentation with a speedometer, odometer, fuel gauge, time and tachometer readouts.
-The instrumentation also has a three-step eco-speed indicator that lightens up or dowses according to the speed you are at.
-The tiny glove box that it gets, can accommodate your mobile phone and other bits.
-It doesn’t get a lock to keep things safe though.
-While the overall touch and feel of things is good, this panel feels flimsy and poor quality.
-At 18 litres, under-seat storage is as much as the Activa 125 but doesn't fit a full face helmet.
+The position lamps light up when you turn on the ignition, while the low beam comes on when you thumb-start the scooter.
+Our ride of the Honda Grazia was during the day so we can’t quite judge the quality of the headlight, but with this kind of hardware, it has it promises to set a benchmark amongst all scooters.
+The Grazia also comes with all-digital instrumentation, giving you readouts for speedometer, odometer, fuel gauge, time and tachometer.
+The instrumentation also has a three-step eco-speed indicator that lights up based on your speed.
+It gets a tiny glove box that can accommodate your mobile phone and other bits.
+It doesn’t have a lock though, which is a bit strange.
+And while the overall touch and feel is good, this panel feels flimsy, and of poor quality.
+In terms of storage, at 18 litres, the under-seat storage is as much as the Activa 125.

-The Grazia is the second 125cc scooter from Honda.
 Underneath the body panels, this new offering borrows the same engine from the Activa 125.
-At 8.52bhp and 10.54Nm, the output from the 124.9cc single-cylinder motor is identical to its sibling.
-The Grazia feels eager picking up from standstill but it only comes into its element after crossing the 15km/h mark on the speedometer.
-Engine manners are as smooth and calm as you’d expect from something that wears a Honda badge.
-Whether you are riding at city speeds or at 80km/h on the highway, the Grazia feels unstrained and impressively refined.
-The engine feels its strongest and best in its low and mid-range with enough power on twist to address city traffic with utmost ease.
+At 8.52bhp and 10.54Nm, the output from the 124.9cc single-cylinder motor is identical too.
+The Honda Grazia feels eager setting off from a standstill, but it only comes into its element after crossing the 15km/h mark on the speedometer.
+And the motor is as smooth and calm as you’d expect from something that wears the Honda badge.
+Whether you’re riding at city speeds, or at 80km/h on the highway, the Grazia feels unstrained and impressively refined.
+The engine feels its strongest in its low to mid-range, with enough power on tap to address city traffic with the utmost ease.

-Now just like the Activa 125, the Grazia too comes fitted with telescopic forks and 12-inch wheels at the front.
-Setup at the back is identical too – the proven combination of the spring loaded hydraulic type suspension and 10-inch wheels.
-While the setup manages to smoothen out the roughness of the road, there is no denying that it is a bit firm.
-Larger potholes and undulations are felt.
-But it is this firmness that gives it confident handling capabilities making it fun to ride.
-No, it isn’t as much fun as the Navi or definitely not like the Aprilia SR150, but just the right amount that can easily be uncovered from under its commuter focused skin.
+Now, just like the Activa 125, the Honda Grazia too comes fitted with telescopic forks and 12-inch wheels at the front.
+The setup at the back is identical too – the proven combination of spring loaded hydraulic type suspension and 10-inch wheels.
+While this setup manages to carpet most undulations on the road, there’s no denying that it is a bit firm.
+Larger potholes certainly don’t go unnoticed.
+But it’s this firmness that gives it confident handling capabilities and makes it fun to ride.
+No, it isn’t as much fun as the Navi – and definitely nothing like the Aprilia SR150 – but just the right amount to be easily uncovered from under its commuter skin.